LA FINQUITA SEEDS

 Especially adapted for the climate in Nova Scotia and the Maritime Provinces.

-We have expanded our collection of Wild edibles to include Herba Stella (Asian Plantain), also called Barba di Capucino (Minutina) perennial, probably the most tasty of all the plantains.
+Herba Stella (Plantago coronopus) (Asian Plantain), also called Barba di Capucino (Minutina) probably the most tasty of all the plantains.

-Pilewort or Edible Fireweed, a very exotic plant used in Mediterranean cuisine, I get different opinions when people visit, some like it some don't!
+Pilewort or Edible Fireweed (Erechites hieracifolia), a very exotic plant used in Mediterranean cuisine, I get different opinions when people visit, some like it some don't!
 I think it is delicious, like nothing else.

-Munich Purslane, I grew this seed for the the seed bank in Truro.
+Munich Purslane, (Portulaca olearacea).
+I grew this seed for the the seed bank in Truro.
 It is a larger plant with succulent leaves when compared to the wild purslate.
+Not invasive.

-Fragrant bedstraw, commonly called Cleavers in the area, delicious one of the first plants that come in the Spring.
+Fragrant bedstraw, (Galium triforum) commonly called Cleavers in the area, delicious one of the first plants that come in the Spring.
+A source of dyes, and you can stuff your pillow with the dry flowers.